Let’s face it: RAM can make or break your Video Editing performance.

 I am actually using 6,7GB of RAM without even having my Video Editing Software running.

-And closing your Video Editing Software when you want to adjust an image in Photoshop real quick doesn’t sound like something that will make your work more efficient.
+Closing down my Video Editing Software every time I want to adjust an image in Photoshop, just isn’t something that will make me work more efficiently.

-So let’s be a bit generous and set 6GB of System RAM usage as a baseline.
+So let’s set 6GB of System RAM usage as our baseline.

-With that said, will Adobe Premiere Pro work with 8GB of System RAM?
-Well, it depends!
+With that said, will Adobe Premiere Pro or similar Video Editing Software work with 8GB of System RAM?

 What footage resolution and bit depth are you working with, and what is your project set to?